 Varun Asok is a great blogger and a traveler who is working in an MNC company.
 When he travel to different destinations he write those experience whether it is good or bad.
 In a recent blog he has written his experience with Gowdahalli Forest in Varun's Travelogue.
 A blog entry is not just a block of text, but a slice of humanity and an opportunity to begin a real conversation.
 Thank you so much Varun for sharing this blog.
 Happy travelling :)

-Kanni Cool Falls located near Mudigere, Chikmagalur, Distance from Mudigere it is 21 kms.
-And from Gowdahalli Forest Homestay 8 kms.
-This hidden falls near Mudigere is accessible only by 4x4 Jeep drive up to 7 kms and trek of 1 km from parking, Jeep charges will be Rs 700 to 900 depending on number of people.
+Kanni Cool Water Falls located near Mudigere, Chikmagalur, Distance from Mudigere it is 21 km.
+And from Gowdahalli Forest Homestay 8 km.
+This hidden falls near Mudigere is accessible only by 4x4 Jeep.

 Shishila Hills/Ettina Bhuja located in high altitude hill with nob shaped summit, offering hikes and picturesque views from the peak.
 Even low ground clearance vehicle will reach till Nanya Byreshwara Temple, from there three and half kms we will have to trek in jungle and grassland to reach the peak.
 While passing this path we can see divider stone between Mangalore and Chikmagalur.
 Its a beautiful trekking in Sakleshpur and also who are near to Mudigere.